 But thus saith the Lord God: O fools, they shall have a Bible; and it shall proceed forth from the Jews, mine ancient covenant people.
 And what thank they the Jews for the Bible which they receive from them?

-That is, the tradition that will reject an open canon and pass down a closed canon will pass down with the closed canon a closed mind toward the Jews who gave them the canon–and not simply a closed mind towards them.
+That is, the tradition that will reject an open canon and pass down a closed canon will pass down with the closed canon a closed mind toward the Jews who gave them the canon–and not simply a closed mind, but a persecuting mind as well.
 In verse 5 the Lord makes this explicit,

 O ye Gentiles, have ye remembered the Jews, mine ancient covenant people?
 Nay; but ye have cursed them, and have hated them, and have not sought to recover them.